h-boudaoud/myprojects-nodejs-sqlite/npmCommands.md

 ```

 #### Using the Router
-In addition to the code above add to index.ts
+In addition to the code above add to `/src/index.ts`
 ```ts
 // define project page
 import {Router} from "./routers/project.router";
 app.use('/project', ProjectRouter);

 ```
-in `/src/routers/project.router.js`, add :
+in `/src/routers/project.router.ts`, add :
 ```ts
 const express = require('express');
 export const Router = express.Router();